What to Know About Getting an Affordable, Quality Dental Crown in Mexico

-In simple terms, a dental crown is basically a cap, which is placed over a compromised natural tooth in order to restore its shape, size, strength, and function.
+In simple terms, a dental crown is basically a cap, which is placed over a compromised natural tooth to restore its shape, size, strength, and function.
 Generally, a dental crown can last up to 15 years, depending on your dental habits, chewing patterns, and nighttime grinding.
-Dental crowns across the U.S. are generally very expensive, averaging upwards of $1200.
-Fortunately, with the emergence of dental tourism, or traveling across borders to receive cheap dental care, Americans can save a lot of money on their dental crowns.
-Dental offices in Beyond Borders Dental our referral programs are experts in porcelain fused to metal (PFM), all porcelain, and zirconia crowns.
+Unfortunately, dental crowns across the U.S. are generally costly, averaging upwards of $1200.
+Fortunately, with the emergence of dental tourism or traveling across borders to receive cheap dental care, Americans can save a lot of money on their dental crowns.
+Dental offices in our referral programs are experts in porcelain fused to metal (PFM), all-porcelain, and zirconia crowns.

 Why Are Dental Crowns Necessary?

-There can be a number of reasons a dental crown is necessary:
+There can be many reasons a dental crown is necessary:

 - The tooth is weakened, broken, or worn and must be restored.

-- A dental crown may be necessary to cover and protect a tooth that has had fillings, leaving little of the remaining tooth.
+- A dental crown may be necessary to cover and protect a tooth with fillings, leaving little of the remaining tooth.

 - To conceal discolored or otherwise damaged teeth for cosmetic reasons.